cascadiajs/2013.cascadiajs.com/yeoman-set-your-workflow-ablaze_brianholt.md

 ![Brian Holt](https://raw.github.com/cascadiajs/2013.cascadiajs.com/master/images/brianholt.png)

 Brian is currently the director of redditgifts front-end development for reddit.
-When not working on the reddit marketplace or posting cat memes to reddit, but often finds himself doing a variety of outdoor sports poorly or hanging out with with his wife and puppy.
+When not working on the reddit marketplace or posting cat memes to reddit, Brian often finds himself doing a variety of outdoor sports poorly or hanging out with with his wife and puppy.

 [@holtbt]:http://www.twitter.com/holtbt
 [btholt]:http://github.com/btholt